Para leer esta hoja informativa en español, haga clic aquí.

 Where Are We Now?

-In some ways, the search for a cure for HIV and end the pandemic resembles the fight against cancer.
+In some ways, the search for a cure for HIV and an end to the pandemic resembles the fight against cancer.
 A few decades ago, HIV infection was almost always fatal.
 Then we began to find therapies that could slow disease progression.
 Now, there are multiple antiretroviral therapies that can be used to treat HIV.
 People who are living with HIV and taking HIV drugs can live long, healthy lives – in many cases as long as those who are not living with HIV.

 While we do not yet have a cure, scientists are both cautious and optimistic.
 Researchers have been humbled by events that appeared to be advancements and were not.
 Nevertheless, we know so much more about HIV than we did in the past, we continue to expand upon that knowledge, and we have several good leads.
 Perhaps most important, we have determination and hope.

-The Well Project would like to thank Karine Dubé, DrPH (UNC-Chapel Hill) and Danielle M. Campbell, MPH (Charles R. Drew University) for thorough reviews and updates of the fact sheet content in 2022; as well as Rowena Johnston, PhD (amFAR) and David Evans (Project Inform) for their assistance authoring the original edition of this fact sheet.
+The Well Project would like to thank Karine Dubé, DrPH (UNC-Chapel Hill) and Danielle M. Campbell, MPH (Charles R. Drew University) for thorough reviews and updates of the fact sheet content in 2022; as well as Rowena Johnston, PhD (amfAR) and David Evans (Project Inform) for their assistance authoring the original edition of this fact sheet.